TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - The `periodDuration` parameter contains the chosen period duration, expressed in number of hours, between 1 and 255 (note that value 0 is invalid), the value 255 being reserved to the special case of a unlimited period duration.
 It is part of the information carried in the QR code and it is used by the server.
-This `periodDuration` determines the renewal frequency of the location temporary key and identifier.
+This `periodDuration` determines the renewal frequency of the location `LTKey` and `LTId`.
 It is therefore a key parameter that defines the robustness against attackers who want to monitor the potential cluster status of a set of locations in the long term.

 - An appropriate value for the `qrCodeRenewalInterval` parameter (duration after which a QR code is renewed) is chosen, depending on the device specifications and the desired protection against relay attacks.
 A value of 0 indicates the QR code is never renewed during the period, otherwise `qrCodeRenewalInterval` must be equal to a power of two.
 A default value is: `2^^10 = 1024 seconds` (approx. 17 minutes).

-#### Case of a location manager or private event organiser who relies on a web service to generate a static QR code for synchronous scans
+#### Case of a location manager or private event organizer who relies on a web service to generate a static QR code for synchronous scans

 It is also possible to use a web service to generate a static QR code.
 Here the whole generation process is done within the web browser, thanks to a dedicated javascript library: an `SK_L` secret key is generated locally, the `PK_SA` and potentially `PK_MCTA` public keys are also communicated to the web browser.
 No state is kept on the web service.
-The produced QR code is necessarily static, meaning that such parameters as `periodDuration` is set to 255 and `qrCodeRenewalInterval` is set to 0.
+The produced QR code is necessarily static, meaning that `periodDuration = 255` and `qrCodeRenewalInterval = 0`.
-If needed (e.g., for large locations), the location manager can easily provide several prints of the same QR codes within the location.
+With large locations, the manager can easily provide several prints of the same QR code.
-However, it is recommended to regularly generate and propose a new QR code within the location, in order to slightly reduce the attack probability and improve the user privacy.
+In any case, it is recommended to regularly generate and propose a new QR code in order to (slightly) reduce the attack probability and improve the user privacy.

 #### Case of static QR codes for asynchronous scans

-This approach is also compatible with online electronic ticketing systems (e.g., for buses, shared rides, trains, or shows).
-Along with a ticket, a ready to be scanned QR code can be added, to let the user register their presence.
+Static QR codes can be generated by online electronic ticketing systems (e.g., for buses, shared rides, trains, or shows): part of the ticket, a QR code is added to let the user register her presence.
-The QR code is necessarily static, a single LTKey/LTId being generated for the location/event.
+The QR code is static since a single `LTKey` and `LTId` is generated for the event, and it is necessarily associated to an asynchronous scan since the user can scan it at any time (before, during, or after the event).
-Since there is no way to check when the user who receives this QR code will scan it (i.e., before attending the location, when entering the location, after having left the location), there is no anti-replay verification (`qrCodeRenewalInterval = 0`).
+There is no anti-replay verification.

 For instance, after buying a train ticket, the user will receive a QR code associated to the coach and seat, for that day, with timing information for the trip.